San Francisco International Arts Festival

-The San Francisco International Arts Festival (SFIAF) is a multicultural performance and visual arts festival held annually during the first two weeks of May in multiple venues in the Mission District of San Francisco, California.
+The San Francisco International Arts Festival (SFIAF) is a multicultural performing arts festival held annually during the first two weeks of May in multiple venues in the Mission District of San Francisco, California.
 SFIAF presents the work of ground-breaking performing artists from the Bay Area and around the world; many of the international artists do not have US representation and have rarely (or never previously) performed in this country.
-From 2003 to 2024 SFIAF and more than 100 presenting partners have coordinated, presented and/or produced performances by over 700 artists and arts ensembles from the Bay Area and 60 other countries, as well as conducting numerous educational and outreach activities.
+From 2003 to 2026 SFIAF and more than 100 presenting partners have coordinated, presented and/or produced performances by 800 artists and arts ensembles from the Bay Area and over 60 other countries, as well as conducting numerous educational and outreach activities.

 History

 The first SFIAF was held between September 4 to 21, 2003 at Yerba Buena Center for the Arts.
 A total of 15 ensembles performed at the festival, eight of which were from the San Francisco Bay Area and seven were from abroad.
 Of these, Akram Khan Dance Company (London), Salia nï Seydou (Burkina Faso), and Quasar Companhia de Danca (Brazil) all made their northern California debuts.
 The second SFIAF was held between May 18 to June 5, 2005, and presented a total of 23 productions, four by international artists, six as international collaborations of local artists working with artists from other countries, and 13 by local artists.
 Beginning with the 2005 season, SFIAF has been held in late May and early June.
 In its early years, before the festival made Fort Mason its principal venue in 2009, SFIAF presented shows at a number of different venues throughout San Francisco, including the Yerba Buena Center for the Arts, Theater Artaud, Mission High School, and Fort Mason.
 Beginning with the 2015 season that was held from May 21 to June 7 and that showcased performances by 70 local and international ensembles, all performances have been staged at Fort Mason Center for Arts and Culture.
 The 2020 Festival was cancelled due to the coronavirus pandemic.

 During the pandemic, SFIAF worked to develop safe and socially distanced outdoor performances.
 After more than six months of pandemic lock-down and supported by grants from the San Francisco Arts Commission and the Phyllis C. Wattis Foundation, SFIAF presented the first legally permitted public performances in San Francisco on October 24-25, 2020.
 The event safely featured 16 live concerts and performances for a total live audience of over 700 people and was live-streamed to several thousand more.

 SFIAF continued to work with dozens of Bay Area artists to research and stage outdoor performances in and around Fort Mason.
 However, as pandemic restrictions stretched into years, it became clear that the Fort Mason Center had suffered severe financial losses and would no longer be able to partner with SFIAF.

 In July 2022, the Festival's board of directors voted to return the Festival program to the Mission District.
 A first run (minus international artists) took place in 2023 and the full Festival returned in May 2024.